open-webui/docs/docs/tutorial/ipex_llm.md

 [**IPEX-LLM**](https://github.com/intel-analytics/ipex-llm) is a PyTorch library for running LLM on Intel CPU and GPU (e.g., local PC with iGPU, discrete GPU such as Arc A-Series, Flex and Max) with very low latency.
 :::

 This tutorial demonstrates how to setup Open WebUI with **IPEX-LLM accelerated Ollama backend hosted on Intel GPU**.
-By following this guide, you will be able to setup Open WebUI even on a low-cost PC (i.e. only with integrated GPU), and achieve a smooth experience.
+By following this guide, you will be able to setup Open WebUI even on a low-cost PC (i.e. only with integrated GPU) with a smooth experience.

 ## Start Ollama Serve on Intel GPU